adroitc/pl8es/README.md

 ### Specifying

-Where possible use single classes or HTML-attributes, and if possible don't ever use `!important` ;)
+Where possible use single classes or HTML-attributes, and don't ever use `!important` ;) (if possible)

 **Preferred:**
 ```scss